-If Wonder Woman star Gal Gadot has anything clear it’s that she always keeps her roots in mind.
-She even includes the flavors that remind her of her country in her daily meals whenever she can.
-The Israeli actress has the advantage of knowing that she can indulge in her fave comfort foods while still staying fit.
+If actress and model Gal Gadot has anything clear it’s that she always keeps her roots in mind, she even includes the flavors that remind her of her country in her daily meal habits, whenever possible.
+The Israeli actress does this with the advantage of knowing that she can use a lot of these flavors without cheating on her diet.

 In one of her social media posts, she commented that her fans often ask her about the diet she follows to stay in shape.
 That’s why the caption of the photo of this dish said: “I thought I’d share my faves every once in a while.
 Today is Shakshuka.
 One of my favorite Israeli dishes.”
 Wanna know what’s in it?
 Keep reading to find out!

 What is shakshuka exactly?
 The first thing to know is that the meaning of the name of this tasty Middle Eastern dish is “mix” in Arabic.
-It was brought to Israel by Jewish immigrants from North Africa, and is one of the region's favorite foods.
-It consists of stewed tomatoes, eggs, onion, garlic, and a host of spices.
+It was brought to Israel by Jewish immigrants from North Africa, and is one of Israel’s favorite foods.
+It consists of stewed tomatoes, eggs, onion, garlic, and many spices, which is common in the region.